 - 1. Direct Measurement: A direct measurement specifies a quantity of the exact item being measured.
-For example, a current transformer provides a direct measurement of the current through a wire.
+For example, a current transducer provides a direct measurement of the current through a wire.
 The coincident voltage and power factor can also be directly measured to calculate the true RMS power (kW) being used by the system or device. - 2.
 Proxy Measurement: A proxy measurement provides an indication of the system operation but does not directly measure the quantity in question.
 For example, a motor runtime logger on the draft fan of a boiler provides a proxy measurement for the actual firing of the boiler.
-The draft fan motor typically runs before the fuel valve opens for a series of internal safety checks during the period when the boiler is firing and also runs for a period of time after the fuel valve has shut off.
-By subtracting the pre- and post-firing runtime, a proxy measurement for the actual firing time can be calculated.
+The draft fan motor typically runs before the fuel valve opens (for a series of internal safety checks), while the boiler is firing and for a short period after the fuel valve has shut off.
+By subtracting the preand post-firing runtime, a proxy measurement for the actual firing time can be calculated.